Colony Surf Ltd

 No analysis available

-The remarks directly confirm fireworks views from units, not just proximity to fireworks events.
-Multiple listings mention dazzling fireworks as part of the unit’s view, which is strong evidence.
+The listings directly confirm fireworks views from the building/units, not just proximity to fireworks events.
+This is strong evidence that residents can see fireworks from the property.

 No analysis available